defshef/35-refactor-my-code/README.md

 ## Some Examples

+* functions in OO languages that don't have functions
 * inline to function
 * simple loops (eg. list of order IDs to the order values)
 * stateful loops (eg. list of order values to sum or highest value order)